FP-22-23/java-term-project-javiarellanoo/README.md

 - Publisher, enumerated.
 Can take the values MARVEL, DC, DARK_HORSE, OTHER.
 - Gender, enumerated.
 Can take the vales MALE, FEMALE, NOT_AVAILABLE.
-- Complexion, class.
+- Complexion, record.
 Contains the skin colour, race, eye colour and hair colour of the character.